Frequently Asked Questions

 Within Australia, you can expect normal delivery timeframes to be approximately 2-5 business days.

 Overseas customers can generally expect 2-3 weeks during normal circumstances, sometimes much quicker, sometimes longer.
-Depending on your countries customs policies and workload, packages can sometimes be held up for a while.
+Depending on your countries' customs policies and workload, packages can sometimes be held up for a while.

 All our packages include tracking and insurance, so if something goes wrong, we can either refund you or send another package.